Discover and Apply

 The University of Michigan Medical School fosters a wide range of research, which creates tremendous learning opportunities for our students:

-• Basic science research: We have a large number of laboratories in the basic sciences aimed at specific diseases, which many of our physicians manage.
+- Basic science research: We have a large number of laboratories in the basic sciences aimed at specific diseases, which many of our physicians manage.

-• Clinical research: These projects involve direct interaction with patients or patient data.
+- Clinical research: These projects involve direct interaction with patients or patient data.
 Most of our students do not have any clinical research experience before entering med school, so these opportunities are among the most popular.

-• Translational research: This type of research takes basic science discoveries and applies them to patient care or patient outcomes in a clinical setting.
+- Translational research: This type of research takes basic science discoveries and applies them to patient care or patient outcomes in a clinical setting.
 Michigan is known as a translational research powerhouse due in part to our highly connected clinical and basic science campuses.

-• Outcomes research: This research applies rigorous, methodical tools of scientific investigation to questions of effectiveness, access, value, affordability, quality and safety in healthcare.
+- Outcomes research: This research applies rigorous, methodical tools of scientific investigation to questions of effectiveness, access, value, affordability, quality and safety in health care.
 Our Institute for Healthcare Policy & Innovation brings together top researchers from our schools of medicine, nursing, social work, law, business, public policy and others to provide unbiased data and analysis of these questions.

 The ability of a student to evaluate and perform research is critical to improving healthcare.
-Students should come to Michigan and be prepared to become leader in medicine, and research is one way to prepare them for that."
+Students should come to Michigan and be prepared to become leaders in medicine, and research is one way to prepare them for that."

 Scientific Discovery Path of Excellence